 - Mary Jane, has not been seen since the finale of Ultimate Fallout, until the Spider-Men crossover.
 She shows up again during the Venom Wars arc.

 - The Bus Came Back: It was a relatively short trip from France for May and Gwen Stacy, and Mary Jane joins them state-side.

 - Refusal of the Call: Despite his best friend's encouragement, and unlike Peter, Miles is far from happy with getting powers.
 Due to the fact that he knows that with great power comes giant killer robots, an arch enemy and if what happened to Peter is any indicator, death before he hits twenty...

 - This is complicated by the fact that his Spider-Sense seems to be in cahoots with The Call.
-This makes things even worse in Miles' case since, as we know, being Spider-Man means that The Call has him on speed-dial already, so he's got a triple dose of destiny, responsibility, and his own powers trying to kick him into being Spider-Man.
+This makes things even worse in Miles' case since, as we know, trying to be Spider-Man means that The Call has him on speed-dial already, so he's got a triple dose of destiny, responsibility, and his own powers trying to kick him into trying to be Spider-Man.

 - Revenge by Proxy: This seems to be Venom's motivation.

 - Right for the Wrong Reasons: See Face Palm above.
-Betty Brant just assumes that the Prowler and Spider-Man are related because both are black.
+Betty Brant just assumes that the Prowler and Miles Morales are related because both are black.

 - Roof Hopping: How Miles initially gets around, as he does not have web shooters, at least until Aunt May gives him Peter's.